huiyan-fe/mapv/README.md

 </a>

 ## Introduction [中文](https://github.com/huiyan-fe/mapv/blob/v2/README_CN.md)
+Mapv is a library of geography visualization, it can be used to visualize the big data of point, polyeline and polygon, and it has a different ways, such as simple, heatmap, grid, time and others to display the datas.
-This branch contains the prerelease of Mapv 2.0.
+This is the prerelease of Mapv 2.0.
 This API is unstable and may change at any point prior to the release.

 ## Examples
 <a href="http://huiyan-fe.github.io/mapv/v2/gallery.html">